Efesasa0/Efesasa0/README.md

 3. Revisit and do preliminary research take notes.
 4. Check out what people have already built if any.
 5. Start building myself.
-6. Document at the end -> commit
+6. Document at the end -> commit push